-Dagmara worked intimately with Psychological Art Circus at the beginning stages of its first two shows and was a featured artist in the company's concluding work, Illusions of Reference.
+Dagmara worked with Psychological Art Circus in the early developmental stages of its first two works and was a featured artist in the company's third, Illusions of Reference.

 Dagmara was part of the original cast of Punchdrunk's Sleep No More and devised the role for the bald witch.
 Sleep No More told Shakespeare’s Macbeth through a darkly cinematic lens, offering an audience experience unlike anything else.
 Audiences moved freely through the epic story and created their own journeys.

 Dagmara also worked with the company on the production of The Firebird Ball in 2005.

 Dagmara devised material for Carnesky’s Ghost Train based on womens' stories of migration which toured nationally and internationally.Supported by Arts Council England